squid-cache/squid-cache.github.io/Services.rst

 == Security Advisories ==

-Are provided free as email to the ''squid-announce''' mailing list alongside important release information.
+Are provided free as email to the '''squid-announce''' mailing list alongside important release information.
 Also to several other relevant mailing lists and security sources as can be found by the announcer.

 A history of Advisories can be found at http://www.squid-cache.org/Advisories/